hatamake/kokoto-httpd/docs/rest.md

 ### PUT /session

-Processes sign-in with provided user information.
+Processes sign-in with the provided user information.

 #### Request